jkkummerfeld/slate/README.md

 # TODO:

-Bugs:
- - Going backwards to files just annotated will either (1) show files without any annotations and overwrite the existing annotations, when creating <filename>.annotated files, (2) not allow existing annotations to be removed

 Features:
  - Enable different scales of annotation (e.g. multiword span, or an entire sentence, or linking spans)
  - Space between token and label